elastic/connectors-ruby/README.md

 Where `my-key` is the Elasticsearch API key.

-If you need to create an API key for development purposes, you can use the following cURL call on Elasticsearch, and use the `encoded` value:
+If you need to create an API key for development purposes, you can use the following cURL call on Elasticsearch:

 ```shell
 $ curl --user elastic:changeme -X POST "localhost:9200/_security/api_key?pretty" -H 'Content-Type: application/json' -d'
 {